semaphoreci-demos/semaphore-demo-mlops/README.md

 ## The Dataset

-For fine-tuning, we'll the [Oxfort IIIT Pets](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset.
-It consists of 7393 labeled images of dogs and cats.
+For fine-tuning, we'll use a subset of the [Oxfort IIIT Pets](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset.
+The subset uses about 1800 labeled images of dogs and cats.
 The labels are taken from the name of the file.
 For example:

 `yorkshire_terrier_85.jpg`
     - The filename begins with **lowercase**, indicating it's a dog.